IanTheWrong/RobotTour/README.md

 # RobotTour

 Using TB6612 & MPU6050 Files.
-DRV8835 and TB6612 & QMI8658C files should not be used. will be taken out soon.
+DRV8835 and TB6612 & QMI8658C files should not be used.

+# DO NOT FORK OR USE IN ANY WAY IF OUTSIDE OF CONTRIBUTORS.
+DO NOT COPY PASTE AND CHANGE AT ALL